-Data security is crucial for businesses of all sizes, whether you’re a global conglomerate, a small startup or a fintech organization, data security can make or mar your organization.
+Data security is critical to businesses of all sizes, including global conglomerates, small start-ups, and fintech organizations, and data security can make or break your business.

-The increase in the use of data for business purposes has both pros and cons.
-On one hand, incorporation of data security measures improves the profitability and efficiency of businesses, while on the other with the increase in the use of data there emerge potential security risks that can devastate your company.
+Increased use of data for business purposes has advantages and disadvantages.
+On the one hand, incorporating data security measures increases the profitability and efficiency of a company, but on the other hand, as the use of data increases, it introduces potential security risks that can disrupt the company.

 Window Synder, Chief Security Officer at Fastly, describes the importance of data security in the following words: